LssLn/KeepAnEyeOnIt-Salary_Checker/readme.md

 				</p>
 		<ul>
 			<li><b>Add Salary</b><br>
-			Given a month name (e.g. November), through the MonthToInt method, the main allocates the Salary in its position in the HashMap(e.g. November = 11):
+			Given a month name (e.g. November), an amount and an Year, through the Utils.MonthToInt method, the main allocates the Salary in its position in the HashMap(e.g. November = 11):
 			<p align="center">
 					<img src="https://i.imgur.com/jkdc7VL.png">
 				</p>